Entanglion/entanglion-spoe/README.md

 A round consists of four phases: navigate, resolve, action, and cleanup.

 ### Navigate phase
 Beginning with the first player, players alternate taking turns placing engine cards in their own engine control section on the board.
 Each turn, a player may play a card face down or pass their turn.
 Players can place up to six engine cards.
 Players immediately draw a replacement card after placing a card.
+Once an engine card is placed facedown, players cannot look at the facedown engine card until it is flipped face up in the Resolve phase.
 Once a player passes their turn, they may not place any additional engine cards during this round.

 > 🔀 Remember to shuffle the engine card discard pile when the engine card stack is empty!